While Canva or Bannersnack allows you to play the designer via drag & drop, a subjective design process can be inefficient leading to undesirable...

-The important purpose of user research efforts is the deep understanding of how to create designs that will be engaging in the eyes of human.
-In other words, it seeks ways to help graphic designers and other decision-makers to make more objective decisions by understanding what impact design has on an audience.
+The important purpose of user research efforts is the deep understanding of how to create designs that will be engaging in the eyes of humans.
+In other words, it seeks ways to help graphic designers and other decision-makers make more objective decisions by understanding what impact design has on an audience.
 As business goals are essential in the ad design processes, people creating them need to comprehend those goals and be able to translate them into a ready output.
-As we have already stated, these processes are series of decisions and, unfortunately, content, like Effective Visual Design for Dummies– A Complete Tutorial, has yet to proof its worth when it comes to making each effective visual.
+As we have already stated, these processes are a series of decisions and, unfortunately, content, like Effective Visual Design for Dummies– A Complete Tutorial, has yet to prove its worth when it comes to making each effective visual.
 Instead, there is a fair percentage of flexibility which makes humans tend to turn a little to their subjective side.
 Gradually decreasing the percentage of subjectivity and creating goal-driven and data-driven designs is something that comes step by step with experience in the industry.

 Receiving the design – a festival of subjectivity